 This page includes affiliate links.
 If you make a purchase using the link, I may receive a commission at no additional cost to you.

-I started with a piece of plywood from Pure Bond.
+I started with a piece of 3/4 inch Pure Bond Plywood.
 I didn’t have set dimensions in mind so I waited until I got the hardware to figure it all out.
 The label holders are about 3 ½ inches wide so leaving about 4 inches in each spot plus the trim on each side gave me a width of about 21 inches.
 Honestly, I just eyeballed the height to what seemed to look good (which in this case was about 8 inches).

-Once I had the grooves cut, I measured out the trim and used my Ryobi sliding compound miter saw to cut the right length and angles.
+Once I had the grooves cut, I measured out the trim pieces and used my Ryobi sliding compound miter saw to cut the right length and angles.
 I laid it all out to make sure it all fit together properly, then used Shabby Paints ReVAX in a gray custom color mix (Black, White, and Sheer) to stain the raw wood (2 coats).

 BOOM!
 It’s really that easy!
-Now we have a better place to store the keys then a jumbled up mess on the kitchen counter… or lost on the coffee table… or a chair… or… well, you get the idea.
+Now we have a better place to store the keys then a jumbled up mess on the kitchen counter… or lost on the coffee table… or in a chair… or… well, you get the idea.
 It’s really easy to misplace keys around here.

 I would love to hear what you think of this project.